 This may not be just about fibromyalgia.
 If this theory is right the pain and fatigue in ME/CFS and FM my very well come down to two common denominators in both diseases; the sympathetic nervous system and the blood.

 Let’s just back up and look at some recent things we’ve learned regarding the SNS/blood interaction.

 - Allodynia may be caused by an inflammatory cascade (ischemia) produced by low blood flows to the tissues.

 - Low blood flows to the muscles are present in both fibromyalgia and chronic fatigue syndrome.

-- ME/CFS patients have such reduced aerobic functioning capacity that very early in exercise they enter into an anaerobic energy production state that spews out toxic metabolites that cause pain and inflammation.
+- ME/CFS patients appear to have such reduced aerobic functioning that they being producing energy anaerobically very early in an exercise period.
+Anaerobic energy production produces toxic metabolites that cause pain and inflammation.

-Now a theory posits that those anaerobic metabolites and inflammatory cytokines caused by low blood flows are driving the central nervous system sensitization present in ME/CFS/FM.
-This theory suggests that an overactive sympathetic nervous system that constricts the small blood vessels in the body is the cause.
+Now a theory posits that those anaerobic metabolites as well as inflammatory cytokines caused by low blood flows are driving the central nervous system sensitization present in Fibromyalgia.
+This theory suggests that small blood vessel constriction caused by an overactive sympathetic nervous system is the problem.

 In this study researchers looked for evidence of sympathetic nervous system/blood vessel problems in one of the most blood and blood vessel rich areas of the body – the hands.

 - Pain Med.
 2013 May 20. doi: 10.1111/pme.12139.
 Excessive Peptidergic Sensory Innervation of Cutaneous Arteriole-Venule Shunts (AVS) in the Palmar Glabrous Skin of Fibromyalgia Patients: Implications for Widespread Deep Tissue Pain and Fatigue.
 Albrecht PJ, Hou Q, Argoff CE, Storey JR, Wymer JP, Rice FL.